 Welcoming New Students

-We understand how intimidating it can be to join a new school community and have created rituals and guideposts that help new students and families acclimate to High Meadow.
+We understand how intimidating it can be to join a new school community, and have therefore created rituals and guideposts that help new students and families acclimate to High Meadow School.

 New Families Brunch

-This informational pot luck brunch sponsored by the PTO is also a meet and greet for new families and the faculty.
+This informational pot luck brunch, sponsored by the PTO, is also a meet and greet for new families and the faculty.
+It's a nice opportunity for children to meet their teachers, visit their classrooms, and begin to make new friends!
+The New Families Brunch takes place right before the first day of school.

 New and returning families gather together to receive school news and information, meet the staff and receive curricula for their children’s class for the academic year.